 Consider the Shape of the Room

-You’d be surprised to learn just how much the shape and layout of a room can affectOpens in a new tab. the quality of its acoustics.
+You’d be surprised to learn just how much the shape and layout of a room can affect the quality of its acoustics.
 Its size isn’t the only factor to consider here.

 The shape, materials, and general layout can also affect the quality of sound produced within that space.
 For example, round rooms usually produce better-quality acoustics due to the streamlined nature of the walls.
 This means that these spaces might require fewer bass traps than their rectangular or square counterparts.